bbartling/OptimalStartStopHvac/AhuNightHeatCyclingInFullRecircMode/README.md

 #### Requirements:
 1. **Schedule Input**: The building occupancy schedule can come from:
    - **Building Automation System (BAS)**: Utilizing BACnet or similar communication protocols.
-   - **IoT Calendar Widget**: Allows dynamic scheduling through a user interface.
-   - **Hardcoded Values**: Start and stop times, as well as occupied days, are defined directly in the configuration.
+   - **IoT Calendar Widget**: Allows dynamic scheduling through a user interface or **Hardcoded Values** for the start and stop times, as well as occupied days, are defined directly in the configuration.

 2. **AHU System**: The air handling unit must support damper control for recirculation mode.